shaktipandit001/Final-Project/README.md

 # COGS App Project Overview

 ## Project Description
-The COGS (Cost of Goods Sold) App is designed to streamline and optimize inventory, waste, purchasing, and sales management for businesses in the food industry.
-By integrating comprehensive tracking and forecasting functionalities, the app aims to reduce waste, improve inventory turnover, and enhance decision-making processes.
+The COGS (Cost of Goods Sold) is designed to streamline and optimize inventory, waste, purchasing, and sales management for businesses in the food industry.
+By integrating comprehensive tracking and forecasting functionalities, the aims to reduce waste, improve inventory turnover, and enhance decision-making processes.

 ## Project Goal
-The goal of the COGS App is to provide a robust, user-friendly platform that enables businesses to efficiently manage their inventory, reduce waste, streamline purchasing, and accurately forecast sales.
+The goal of the COGS and Forcast is to provide a robust, user-friendly platform that enables businesses to efficiently manage their inventory, reduce waste, streamline purchasing, and accurately forecast sales.
 This will help businesses optimize their operations, reduce costs, and increase profitability.

 ## Key Features